bitflight-devops/github-action-readme-generator/README.md

     # Default: v
     version_prefix: ""

-    # Description: If versioning is disabled show this branch instead
+    # Description: If versioning is disabled, use this branch in the usage example,
+    # where the default is `main` Output if your action repo is
+    # `reviewdog/action-eslint`: `uses: reviewdog/action-eslint@main`
     #
     # Default: main
     versioning_default_branch: ""